Mindful Moment: Redistributing the Mental Load In Your Relationship

 • Communication labor: Initiating conversations, keeping both partners informed, and expressing needs and concerns.

-All of this "invisible work" adds up and can leave one partner feeling exhausted and resentful.
+All this "invisible work" adds up, leaving one partner feeling exhausted and resentful.

-By working together, you can lighten the mental load and create a relationship where both partners feel seen, valued, and supported.
+By working together, and with the added support of relationship coaching or online therapy for couples, you can lighten the mental load and create a relationship where both partners feel seen, valued, and supported.

-Remember, a harmonious partnership is like a well-coordinated dance, with each step taken in sync, supporting the other.
-So, put down your juggling pins, grab your partner's hand, and dance your way to a more balanced and fulfilling relationship.
+Remember, a harmonious partnership is like a well-coordinated dance, each step in sync, supporting the other.
+So, put down your juggling pins, grab your partner's hand, and dance to a more balanced and fulfilling relationship.

 Alyssa Scarano